westland garden health logo

 Create a Wildflower Area

-Wildflowers are a magnet for bees, beneficial insects as well as butterflies – and you don’t need to own a meadow to marvel at their magic.
+Wildflowers are a magnet for bees, beneficial insects, and butterflies – and you don’t need to own a meadow to marvel at their magic.
 A small patch of soil or a large container is ideal for introducing nectar-rich blooms that will help in the battle against pollinator decline.
 Depending on your chosen seed mix, you can sow wildflower areas in either spring or autumn.
 There are blends available to suit different soil types.
-Transforming a tired area of lawn into a wildflower area will increase your garden’s biodiversity.
+Transforming a tired lawn area into a wildflower area will increase your garden’s biodiversity.
 It is also the ultimate in low-maintenance gardening, too.

 natures haven wildflowers eco-friendly gardening

-There are hundreds of favourite blooms that’ll lure pollinators in their droves.
-Snowdrops, alliums, foxgloves, hollyhocks, lavender and buddleja are just a handful of bee or butterfly-friendly flowers.
+Hundreds of favourite blooms will lure pollinators in their droves.
+Snowdrops, alliums, foxgloves, hollyhocks, lavender, and buddleja are just a handful of bee or butterfly-friendly flowers.
 Look out for the RHS Plants for Pollinators logo when choosing plants at garden centres.
-The secret of success when planting bee-friendly pots and borders is to select single flowers (as opposed to fully double blooms), where nectar and pollen can easily be accessed by insects.
+The secret of success when planting bee-friendly pots and borders is to select single flowers (as opposed to fully double blooms), where insects can easily access nectar and pollen.
 Ever-popular Dahlia ‘Bishop of Llandaff’ is a classic example of a dahlia that bees adore.

 Home Composting

-Composting is nature’s very own way of recycling and the cornerstone of eco-friendly gardening.
-You can do this by transforming garden waste into a home-made soil improver, so expand your composting area if you have space.
+Composting is nature’s very own way of recycling and the cornerstone of greener gardening.
+You can do this by transforming garden waste into a homemade soil improver, so expand your composting area if you have space.
 While you can buy composting bins, bigger heaps work best – consider using old pallets to make a giant composter.
-Site compost bins in light shade and fill with a mix of brown waste (leaves, hedge trimmings and ripped-up cardboard) and green waste (spent veg plants, annual flowers and grass clippings).
+Site compost bins in light shade and fill with a mix of brown waste (leaves, hedge trimmings, and ripped-up cardboard) and green waste (spent veg plants, annual flowers, and grass clippings).
 Use a home composter like Garotta which will help speed up the process and make better quality compost too.

 Don’t let heaps dry out too much and use a garden fork to turn the contents regularly.
 Don’t be too tidy!
 That’s the golden rule for creating a healthy ecosystem in your garden.